dbaron/declarative-partial-updates/README.md

 1. `element.currentPatch` returns (null or) an object that reflects the current status of a patch, and allows aborting it.
 It has a `signal` (an `AbortSignal`), and a `finished` promise that can resolve/reject based on the patch process.
 1. The "patch" event is fired when an element is being patched, with the same timing as mutation observer callbacks and "slotchange" events.
 1. The `:patching` pseudo-class is activated on the element during patch.
-1. The `src` attribute allows fetching the content of the patch from a different URL, using a cors-anonymous fetch (allowing `crossorigin`/`referrerpolicy` attributes and all that jazz).
+1. The `patchsrc` attribute allows fetching the content of the patch from a different URL, using a cors-anonymous fetch (allowing `crossorigin`/`referrerpolicy` attributes and all that jazz).
 1. While the content is being fetched, the element receives a `:loading` pseudo-class.
 1. If fetching failed, the template's inline content is used for the patch as fallback, and the element receives a `:loading-error` pseudo-class.
-1. If `src` is present without a `patchfor`, this template is considered to be a patch for its parent.
+1. If `patchsrc` is present without a `patchfor`, this template is considered to be a patch for its parent.
 1. Nested patch ID lookup is scoped.
 So, e.g., `<template patchfor=a><template patchfor=b>content</template></template>`, would update the content of `#a #b`.

 ### Part 2: Route matching